 - Next, focus on going to a quiet spot in nature while doing the breathing exercise.
 Observe whatever place in nature comes to mind.
 It doesn’t matter which spot.
 Don’t go looking for a spot; let the spot come to you.

 - Once you see a spot in your mind, look at what you see.
 Look carefully and observe what the spot looks like.
 Don’t force your looking, just let your mind see what’s there.
 Take it all in.

-- If you don’t see anything, just be quiet and relax and enjoy the calm.
+- If you don’t see anything, just be quiet and relax and enjoy the inner calm.
 When you do this “quieting” or meditation exercise again later, you might experience a spot in your mind’s eye somewhere in nature where it is quiet and calm and peaceful and relaxing.

 - If you do see a spot, take in what’s there, without forcing anything.
 Just enjoy the moment and let the quiet of your visit fill you and grow in you.

 - While you’re there and taking it all in and observing your surroundings and yourself, stay there in this inner calm for a little while longer.
 You might become so calm and relaxed, you fall asleep.
 That’s fine; that’s the calm of the moment.
 Let it fill you, even to the extent that you fall asleep.

 You can calm yourself or meditate often to train your usually frantic and restless mind to also experience calm and peacefulness.
 You can meditate as often as once a day, several times a day, or once a week or several times a week, or once a month or several times a month.